0lszewski/posture_psv/README.md

 # posture_psv

-Passively discover Internet facing assets belonging to an organization.
+<b>Passively</b> discover Internet facing assets belonging to your organization.
 All that's needed to start are domain and organization names.
-Running notebook in a scheduled manner allows for easy tracking of company owned assets which can be used as a starting point of security posture management.
+Running notebook in a scheduled manner allows for easy tracking of company owned assets which can be used as a starting point of <b>security posture management or attack surface discovery/reduction</b>.

-In the current version notebook uses TLS certificates search engine and Shodan integrations to assemble a list of assets containing:
+In the current version notebook uses TLS <b>certificates search engine and Shodan integrations</b> to assemble a list of assets containing:
 - Common names parsed from certificates
 - Matching identities
 - Issuer names